findtharun/system-deisgn-central/HighLevelDesign/Fundamentals/Readme.md

+Distributed Systems - A colelection of independent computers that appears to its users as one Computer.
+ - Computers operate Concurrently
+ - Computers Fail Independently
+ - They do not operate on Global Clock

 ### Latency vs Throughput

 - Latency determines the delay that a user experiences when they send or receive data from the network.